spotify/lyceum/README.md

-Tests are run with little overhead, it is not required to start a riemann core, instead lyceum takes the approach of completely _simulating_ riemann operation while emposing a little bit of structure on the way you write rules to make things manageable.
+Tests are run with little overhead, it is not required to start a riemann core, instead lyceum takes the approach of completely _simulating_ riemann operation while imposing a little bit of structure on the way you write rules to make things manageable.

 Some key points.